mpkrass7/m_pkfire/content/post/2022-07-22-nested-crossvalidation/index.md

 ## What we already know about partitioning

 If your job title has the phrase 'Data Science' or 'Machine Learning' in it, you're probably familiar with the idea of partitioning your data before you fit a model.
-Whether you are fitting just one model with a predefined set of hyper-parameters or many models as well, you need some way to evaluate how good they are.
-Evaluating on the same data you trained on produces overfit results where the most wiggly models perform amazingly well.
-At scoring time, you discover that they're hot pieces of trash when you have to produce actual predictions.
+Whether you are fitting just one model with a predefined set of hyper-parameters or many models as well, you need some way to evaluate how good they are TODO at what? generalizing to unseen data? [@mpkrass7].
+Evaluating TODO what do you mean by evaluate here? [@mpkrass7] on the same data you trained on produces overfit results where the most wiggly models perform amazingly well.
+At scoring time TODO "scoring time" is confusing when this phrase immediately follows a sentence describing evaluation.
+Suggest something like: Once the model is deployed and making predictions on data that the model has never seen before. [@mpkrass7], you discover that they're hot pieces of trash when you have to produce actual predictions.
 If you don't believe me on this point, well, this article probably isn't for you.
 So, normally we split our data into a **training set** to build the model and a test or **holdout set** to evaluate the model.
 Ideally, this holdout set tells us how good our model is at predicting on unseen data.
 So, we might split our data like this:

+TODO Your images all refer to holdout data as "test".
+It's confusing that the images reference test data , but the text references it as holdout.
+I know you clarify the distinction once, but consistency could go a long way here. [@mpkrass7]

 ![train and holdout set](images/train_holdout.png)